ServiceStack/Bundler/README.md

 ## Install

-To run you just a copy of the **/bundler** folder in your website host directory.
+To run you just need a copy of the **/bundler** folder in your website host directory.
 You can do this by cloning this repo or installing via NuGet:

 [![Install-Pacakage ServiceStack.Host.Mvc](http://www.servicestack.net/img/nuget-bundler.png)](https://nuget.org/packages/Bundler)